Sylvester Stallone’s Daughter, Sistine, Sizzles In Plaid Skirt & Fishnet Stockings For Stunning Selfies

 The second shot featured Sistine sitting with her hip pushed out and her knees bent.
 She placed one hand between her legs and wore a brooding expression on her face as she held up her phone to capture the pic.
 In the background, some boxes and a set of golf clubs could be seen.

-In the caption of the post, she revealed that her costumed to could be number of things, including a groupie or an E-girl, and that fans could pick what they wanted her to be.
+In the caption of the post, she revealed that her costume could be number of things, including a groupie or an E-girl, and that fans could pick what they wanted her to be.

 She wore her long, sandy blond hair parted in the center.
 The locks tied into pigtails and styled in loose waves that spilled over her shoulders.